cayrols/spd/README.md

 * gdb

-In all cases, a left pane is created that contains the **master worker** which is responsible of the management of the parallel execution.
+In all cases, a left pane is created that contains the **master worker** which is responsible for the management of the parallel execution.

 ### split
-In this mode, the output of each process is redirected in a separated pane.
+In this mode, the output of each process is redirected in a separated pane using pipes.

 ### gdb
-When the script is used, a left pane contains the gdbserver and all stdout messages.
+In this mode, a left pane contains the gdbserver and all stdout messages.
-The right part will contain all ranks with all gdb, one gdb per rank.
+Each other pane is associated with a rank and a gdb, one gdb per rank.

 ## General execution

-In substance, the script creates a tmux session called `spd`, focuses on it if other tmux sessions exist.
-If so, the user has to **detach** in order to resume.
+In substance, the script creates a tmux session called `spd`.
-Then the scripts creates either:
+Then the script creates:
+* a grid composed of panes
-* a pane per rank, waits a few seconds and then the master
+* setup a master on the `MASTER_PANE`,
-* the gdbserver, waits a few seconds and then creates a pane per rank.
+* setup an environment per pane per rank.

 # Installation
-Clone the repo and move inside.
-No installation needed except maybe the creation of the RC file `.spdrc` in your `$HOME` directory.
+Clone the repository and move inside.
+No installation needed except maybe the creation of configuration file `spd_config.in` and RC file `.spdrc` either in your `${HOME}` directory or in the current project the user consider (see RC file session for more info).

-Also, you may add the path of the repo into your `PATH` environment variable:
+You may add the path of the repository into your `PATH` environment variable:
 ```
 export PATH+=:<path_of_the_repo>
 ```

-### RC file
+### Configuration and RC file

+The general configuration of the script goes through the `spd_config.in` file.

+It is possible to overwrite this file by creating a user configuration file with the same name but located in a different place.
+The order of loading is defined as follow:
+* Try to load `./spd_config.in`,
+* else, try to load `${HOME}/spd_config.in`,
+* else, try to load `${SPD_ROOT}/spd_config.in`.

+The definition of multiple configuration files allows the user to globally (i,e, in ${HOME}) or locally (i,e, ./) overwrite the general behavior of the script.

+Moreover, it is possible to overwrite a subset of the configuration file by creating a `RC file` named `.spdrc` either in ${HOME} or the local repository.

+This approach allows the user to define a behavior for an application that could be different from another application.

 In order to setup the environment correctly, we provide a few examples for different plateforms in the folder `rc_files`.

-Make a copy of one of them into your $HOME, and rename it `.spdrc` as follow:
+Make a copy of one of them into your ${HOME}, and rename it `.spdrc` as follow:
 ```
-cp rc_files/spdrc_<machine_name> $HOME/.spdrc
+cp rc_files/spdrc_<machine_name> ${HOME}/.spdrc
 ```

 Then update it as needed.

 **Remark 1** By default, without `RC file`, only the `config_spd.in` file is read which sets `gdb` and `gdbserver` to the default, i.e., gdb and gdbserver available on the system.

 **Remark 2** We note that on some machines the GNU `gdb`/`gdbserver` do not work properly when reading the symbols.
-We then switch to `cuda-gdb`/`cuda-gdbserver`.
+We then switch to `cuda-gdb`/`cuda-gdbserver` using `.spdrc` for example.

 # Environment
 We use the `tmux` software to display and manage the different modes of execution.
-We recommand `tmux/3.1b` as we are basically using it for development.
+We recommand at least `tmux/3.1b` as we basically have used using it during development.
-It does not mean this script does not work with another version, just no guarantee.
+It does not mean this script does not work with older versions, just no guarantee.

 ### Some tmux commands
 Tmux uses a prefix key, which is by default `Ctrl-b`.